non contact measurement technology

 The representative ones are eddy current speed sensor and eddy current thickness sensor.

-The disadvantage of eddy current measurement technology is that the object to be measured must be a metal conductor of a certain thickness with a smooth surface, and no other metal end surfaces are allowed around the sensor coil.
+The main disadvantage of eddy current measurement technology is that it requires the measured object to be a metal conductor with a certain thickness and a smooth surface.
+Engineers must also ensure that no other metal end surfaces surround the sensor coil.

 2. Optical methods